-In managing interest rate risk, ESB Finance DAC aims to reduce the impact of short term fluctuations on the company's earnings.
-In December 2012, ESB Finance DAC entered into fixed to floating interest rate swaps with a notional amount of Stg£275 million and a settlement date of March 2020 as part of the wider ESB Group hedging position.
+In December 2012, ESB Finance DAC entered into fixed to floating interest rate swaps with a notional amount of Stg£275 million and a settlement date of June 2020 as part of the wider ESB Group hedging position.
 ESB Finance DAC also immediately entered back to back interest rate swaps with ESBNI Limited to effectively eliminate the company's interest rate exposure on these derivatives.
-There is a minimal impact on profits due to the interest rate swaps in place (see note 2).
+These swaps also matured in 2020.